metamn/react/content/blog/a-little-css-history/index.md

 His [Two Steps Forward, One Step Back](https://jxnblk.com/blog/two-steps-forward/) article offers clues how to classify&mdash;and understand the purpose of&mdash;these tools.

-The article offers a little history.
-It goes from the first frameworks to today's latest CSS-in-JS solutions.
+The article is a journey in CSS history.
+It goes from the first CSS frameworks to the latest CSS-in-JS solutions used in design systems.

 ## Classification

-Jxnblk classifies CSS frameworks by their usage and API shape.
+Jxnblk classifies CSS frameworks by their **usage** and **API** shape.

 ### Usage

 Defines how CSS connects to HTML:

-- In **Template-based UI frameworks** like Rails, PHP, plain HTML they connect via the `class` or `style` HTML attribute.
+- In **Template-based UI frameworks** like Rails, PHP, plain HTML&mdash;they connect via the `class` or `style` HTML attribute.
-- In **Component-based UI frameworks** like React, Vue, Web components they connect via props.
+- In **Component-based UI frameworks** like React, Vue, Web components&mdash;they connect via props.

 ```js
 // Template based